 This workshop teaches how to create the following designs using the same techniques as monks use in creating a Sacred Sand Mandala:

 Sand painting is an ancient Tibetan art form.
 The Sacred Sand Mandala is carefully constructed from dyed sand particles to represent a tradition of Buddhism.
 It is a transient art form thought to have originated in India and transferred in the middle ages to Tibet.
 The sand mandala is constructed as a vehicle to generate compassion, realize the impermanence of reality, and to heal the environment.

 Millions of grains of colored sand are painstakingly laid into place on a flat platform over a period of several days, forming an intricate diagram of the enlightened mind and the ideal world.
 The most common substance used in the creation of dul-tson-kyil-khor is colored sand, which is ground from stone.
 Other popular substances are powdered flowers, herbs or grains.
 In ancient times, powdered precious and semi-precious gems were used.
 Thus, lapis lazuli would be used for the blues, rubies for the reds, and so forth.

 When finished, to symbolize the impermanence of all that exists, the colored sands are swept up and poured into a nearby river or stream where the waters carry the healing energies throughout the world.
-For detailed information about the construction process of a mandala, go to the Coordinators’ Materials link and click on the links under “Sacred Sand Mandala.”
+For detailed information about the construction process of a mandala, click here to go to the Coordinators’ Materials link and click on the links under “Sacred Sand Mandala.”

 - Tibetan Prayer Flags